James D. Conley: Auxiliary Bishop of Denver

 On April 10, 2008, Conley was appointed as an auxiliary bishop of Denver and titular bishop of Cissa by Pope Benedict XVI.
 He was consecrated on May 30, 2008, by Archbishop Charles Chaput, with Bishop Michael Jackels and Archbishop Paul S. Coakley serving as co-consecrators, at the Cathedral Basilica of the Immaculate Conception.
 His episcopal motto, "Cor Ad Cor Loquitur (Latin: "Heart Speaks To Heart"), is taken from the motto of Cardinal John Newman.

 Speaking on the Affordable Care Act for expanded health insurance coverage that was proposed by the Obama Administration in November 2009, Conley stated that Catholic bishops: "have a few simple but important priorities.
 First, everyone should have access to basic health care, including immigrants...Second, reform should respect the dignity of every person, from conception to natural death...
 Third, real healthcare reform needs to include explicit, ironclad conscience protections for medical professionals and institutions so that they cannot be forced to violate their moral convictions.
 Fourth—and this is so obvious it sometimes goes unstated—any reform must be economically realistic and financially sustainable."In September 2011, when the Vatican appointed Chaput as archbishop of the Archdiocese of Philadelphia, Conley was named apostolic administrator of the Archdiocese of Denver.
 He fulfilled this responsibility until July 2012, when the Vatican named Bishop Samuel Aquila as the new archbishop of Denver.

 Bishop of Lincoln

 On September 14, 2012, Pope Benedict XVI appointed Conley as bishop of Lincoln, succeeding Bishop Fabian Bruskewitz.
 Conley was installed on November 20, 2012, at the Cathedral of the Risen Christ in Lincoln.

 In 2003, the diocese had participated in the first audit of implementation of the Charter for the Protection of Children and Young People.
 However, Bruskewitz later declined to participate in later audits, claiming that he was awaiting refinements to the audit process.
 In 2015, Conley announced that the diocese would fully participate in the charter audits.

 On December 13, 2019, Conley announced that he was taking a medical leave of absence to treat depression, anxiety, insomnia, and tinnitus.
-The Vatican appointed Archbishop George J. Lucas was appointed to serve as apostolic administrator of the diocese during Conley's leave of absence.
+The Vatican appointed Archbishop George J. Lucas to serve as apostolic administrator of the diocese during Conley's leave of absence.
 Conley returned to active service on November 13, 2020.